hydrogen-css/hydrogen/info/progress.md

 - moved internal tests to the root under /tests
 - moved the default settings to /lib/data
 - reworks the default media query keys (xl -> xxl)
+- beta-6: a delay has been added to the watch script to prevent it from running if you save consecutively really quickly

 ## Bugfixes